Resort or Liveaboard? – What is the best choice

 On the other hand, on a Liveaboard, due to the reduced space, we are a bit more restricted and we have to share our time and space with other people we don’t know.
 This does allow us to make new friendships and, of course, to have adventures that we can tell our friends about when we return home.
 However, if what we are looking for is the chance to relax and, in some cases, enjoy the silence, on these boats it is a bit more difficult, not least because of the almost constant noise of the engines.

 If the main objective is diving, we have to take two things into account.
-Are you hoping to have access to numerous different diving zones, bearing in mind there will be no possibility to go back and re-explore in more depth the places that you have liked the most, or, do you prefer being able to enjoy these wonderful areas that you have visited whilst diving, without restrictions, but without having the option to visit all the diving zones in that particular area?
+Are you hoping to have access to numerous different diving zones, bearing in mind there will be no possibility to go back and re-explore in more depth the places that you have liked the most, or, do you prefer being able to enjoy these wonderful Which areas have you visited while diving, without restrictions, but without having the option to visit all the diving zones in that particular area?

 In a Resort, as we have said already, we are able to organise our time as we wish and this includes repeating dives as many times as we want in our favourite diving spots so that we have the chance to get to know these places we have fallen in love with in great detail.
 But there will be areas that we won’t get around to seeing.